duniter/duniter-v2s/docs/api/runtime-events.md

 <details>
 <summary>
 <code>InvitationSent(idty_index, invited_by)</code> - 0</summary>
-An identity is being inivited to become a smith
+An identity is being inivited to become a smith.

 ```rust
 idty_index: T::IdtyIndex